laizaparizotto/churn-prediction-kedro/README.md

 # Data Science Challenge - Churn Prediction

 This is a Kedro repository that tackles a data science challenge: **predicting customer churn** for a fictional financial institution.
-The goal is to build an effective Machine Learning pipeline using two datasets to accurately forecast customer churn.
+The goal is to build an effective pipeline to a production-ready Machine Learning model to forecast customer churn accurately.

 To approach this problem, it was first developed EDA, feature engineering and model training and evaluation using Jupyter Notebooks.
 The notebooks are located in `"kedro-environment-churn-prediction/churn-prediction/notebooks/"`.
 Feel free to visit the notebooks and check my reasoning behind the solution before running the pipeline. :)